 Breath VOCs are a non-invasive source of data proximal to the lungs, forgoing the need for invasive biopsy procedures to acquire biomarker information for lung conditions.
 Sample collection is safe, pain-free and well tolerated by a variety of different patients, even those with breathing difficulties or reduced lung function.

 However, Breath Biopsy can be used for far more than just respiratory disease.
 VOCs perfuse via the blood into the airways from all tissues in the body, meaning Breath Biopsy provides various insights on a wide range of disease areas including, gastroenterology, hepatology, and oncology.
 For example, our work on the early detection of chronic liver diseases.

 Stratify patient phenotypes

 Exhaled VOCs provide an orthogonal non-invasive dataset, complementing information from metabolomics, proteomics, and genomics.
-This can be used to support characterization of novel phenotypes in complex diseases that could be targeted with drug treatments, and to support clinical drug development.
+This can be used to support the characterization of novel phenotypes in complex diseases that could be targeted with drug treatments and to support clinical drug development.

 Develop ways to sample patients at home or in a primary care setting

 Once VOC biomarkers have been identified, Breath Biopsy sample collection could be performed in the patient’s home, or a local primary care site.
 This makes the approach well-suited for screening programs that could improve the early detection of conditions such as lung cancer, and for ongoing monitoring of disease progression and treatment responses.

 As one example Owlstone Medical currently perform hydrogen/methane breath testing (e.g., for SIBO) by shipping collection kits to patients’ homes – patients take their breath samples and ship these back to us for analysis.
 Depending on the use-case and the biomarkers involved, it could even be possible to both collect and analyze breath samples rapidly within the patient’s home.